Big Thicket: Physical geography

 Topography: The Big Thicket Basin has been described as shallow bowl or dish, tilted to one side, with the high rim on the interior north and low rim on the coastal south.
-Eastern and western rims consist of the low ridges that divide the Neches River and Sabine River drainages on the east and the Neches River and Trinity River drainages on the west.
+Eastern and western rims consist of the low ridges that divide the Neches River and Sabine River drainage on the east and the Neches River and Trinity River drainage on the west.
 Elevations range from about 350 ft in the north to 25–35 ft in the south, dropping as low as 3 ft at confluence of the Neches River and Pine Island Bayou.
 Northern regions are characterized by low gently rolling hills and well-formed drainage systems of streams and creeks in the landscape.
 The southern regions are comparatively flat, with poor drainage and support moderately extensive wetlands.

 Hydrology: Hardin, Tyler, western Jasper and southeast Polk counties are drained by the Neches River and its tributaries: Village Creek and its smaller tributaries (Beach, Theuvenins, Turkey, Hickory, Kimball, Big Sandy, and Cypress creeks) in the north; Pine Island Bayou and its smaller tributaries (Little Pine Island Bayou and Mayhaw Bayou) in the south.
 Eastern regions, including eastern Jasper and Newton counties, are drained by several relatively short creeks running into the Sabine River.
 Western regions including central Liberty, northeastern San Jacinto, northern Walker counties and southwest Polk County (via Kickapoo, Long King, and Menard creeks) are drained by the Trinity River.
 Areas farther west are drained by the San Jacinto River, with east and west forks.
 Additional wetlands are extensive, including innumerable nameless swamps, cypress sloughs, oxbow lakes, wetland savannas, and baygall bogs.
 Floodplains and bottomlands in the south, can retain surface water for days and weeks after rain.
 The Sabine and Neches rivers flow into Sabine Lake, a natural occurring brackish water estuary, just southeast of the Big Thicket.
 The other large lakes in the region were constructed in the decades following the Second World War, including B.A.
 Steinhagen Lake (1947–53) and Sam Rayburn Reservoir (1956–65) on the Neches River drainage, Lake Livingston (1966–69) on the Trinity River, Lake Houston (1953) and Lake Conroe (1970–73) on the San Jacinto River.